alberthdev/spasm-ng/README.md

 On Linux, Mac OS X, and other \*nix, simply build by running:

-    # Run this to update the version
+    # Git users: run this to update the version
+    # ONLY RUN THIS IF YOU ARE USING GIT
     make version

     # Now build!